TonyDeRosia/evennia_Dynamic_environment/README.md

 # Welcome to Evennia Dynamic Environment!

+(Some issues have occurred during upload process, working on fixing this soon, just be on the look out for syntax issues)

 This project is designed as a base for creating MUDs (Multi-User Dungeons) or other text-based multiplayer games using Evennia.
 It includes a clean, ready-to-use setup with dynamic auto-loading capabilities to streamline game development.

 Features